More about: Florence Hop-On Hop-Off Bus

 - Unlimited use during that time: hop on and off the bus as many times as you like.

-- Access to two different routes (A and B) covering the main places of interest in and around the historic centre.
+- Access to two different routes (A and B) covering the main places of interest inside and outside the historic centre.

 - Multilingual audio guide on board and free mobile app with real-time bus tracking.

-- Amenities such as free Wi-Fi, panoramic views from the upper deck and an audio-guided walking tour included.
+- Amenities such as free Wi-Fi, panoramic views from the top deck and an audio-guided walking tour included.

 - Children under 5 travel free.